m0chan/m0chan.github.io/_posts/2019-07-31-Kerberos-Attacks-In-Depth.md

 The most effective technique of defending against this is of course to make sure Service Accounts have extremely long passwords, 32 of extremely high complexity.

-In terms of detecting Kerberoast it can be quite tricky as it's normal activity for TGS to be requested however you can enable `Audit Kerberos Service Ticket Operations` under Account Logon to log TGS ticket requests.
+In terms of detecting Kerberoast it can be quite tricky as it's normal activity for `TGS` tickets to be requested however you can enable `Audit Kerberos Service Ticket Operations` under Account Logon to log `TGS `ticket requests.

 However as this is normal operation you will get ALOT ALOT of `Event 4769` & `Event 4770` alerts